 Preceptors are practitioners who agree to facilitate student learning in the application of theory.
 Clinical/practicum preceptor selections are made based on qualifications, interest and demonstrated commitment to the program.
 Graduate preceptors should possess the following qualifications and experiences:

-- Current license in the state of practice
+- Current and unencumbered license in the state of practice

 - A minimum of one year experience in a practice role